OscarJK19/bioinformatics_group_assignment/README.md

 To run the code, you need:

-MATLAB installed on your system
+- MATLAB installed on your system

-The ode45 function (part of MATLAB’s built-in ODE solvers)
+- The ode45 function (part of MATLAB’s built-in ODE solvers)

+## Brief Analysis
+In the first scenario, plant, hare, and lynx populations cycle periodically, with hares and lynx following plant abundance.
+In the second scenario, lynx die out due to high mortality, leading to hare population growth and plant population decline before stabilizing.
+In the third scenario, one small initial difference causes unpredictable, irregular fluctuations, showing sensitive dependence on conditions.